-Michael Berry is the Chief of Staff for First Liberty Institute.
+Michael Berry is Vice President of External Affairs, Director of Military Affairs and Senior Counsel for First Liberty Institute.
 He joined First Liberty in 2013 after serving for seven years on active duty as an attorney with the U.S. Marine Corps.
 Among Mr. Berry’s numerous positions within the Marine Corps, he deployed to Afghanistan in 2008, and from 2009-2012, Mr. Berry served as an Adjunct Professor of Law at the United States Naval Academy.
-Mr. Berry continues to serve as a member of the Marine Corps Reserve, and in 2017 he graduated from Command and Staff College where he was named a Distinguished Graduate.
+Mr. Berry continues to proudly serve our nation as a member of the Marine Corps Reserve.

 Mr. Berry earned his bachelor’s degree from Texas A&M University, and he earned his law degree from The Ohio State University.

 In the early days of the litigation against the Department of Defense’s COVID-19 vaccine mandate, courts were understandably hesitant to second-guess military judgments about mission accomplishment and readiness.
 But recent developments indicating that not all military commanders agree with punishing and discharging service members with sincere religious objections to the vaccine mandate might stretch the limits of judicial deference to military judgments.

 What a difference a day makes.
 Within twenty-four hours, the United States Supreme Court demonstrated the lengths to which it will go to protect a death row inmate’s religious freedom while declining to protect religious freedom for 35 members of the Naval Special Warfare community.